 Therefore, the magnitude of total force = 4 unit – 4 unit = 0

 - If one person is applying a force of 4 unit in one direction and another person is applying a force of 6 unit in opposite direction,

 Then total magnitude of force = 6 unit – 4 unit = 2 unit

-Thus, force will act in the direction of larger magnitude of force.
+Thus, the force will act in the direction of a larger magnitude of force.